glennz/Mi9Code/Mi9Test/App/App/Readme.md

  WebApi <- Service layer / Dto

 Be aware that I keep all dlls and packages upload to github.
-This save time by avoiding reinstallation of nuget packages.
+This saves time by avoiding reinstallation of nuget packages.
 It makes reviewer easier to review the test.

-Therefore, .ignore file is not provided the full filter of the nuget packages.
+Therefore, .ignore file is not provided.